 Camera upgrade: a periscope zoom lens

-This had already been floated by Ming-Chi Kuo, known for leaking highly reliable, Apple-related news, in December last year.
+This had already been floated by Ming-Chi Kuo, known for leaking highly reliable news on Apple, in December last year.

 A periscope lens is, without being too technical, a set-up that allows greater amounts of optical zoom.
 This uses the actual hardware to magnify an image in better quality (as opposed to digital zoom, which relies on software).